 In part, Siegal explains, when you get told off or shouted at, you are activating a threat state - a reactive state governed by the brain stem.
 Consider how this might affect a learner, or yourself for that matter, if this is happening frequently.

 The brain stem is a 300,000,000 year-old brain.
 It’s often referred to as the lizard brain.
 It regulates bodily functions and fight, flight, freeze or faint reactions.
 These reactive states are the basis of stress.
 Our reptilian brain includes the main structures found in a reptile's brain: the brain stem and the cerebellum.
 It's reliable and there to protect us.
 Stress makes us run faster, or freeze and fake death so something won't consume us.
 But it isn't flexible and can cause us trouble.

 For example, in a situation like I had as a child of being told off for my dud Halloween trick, the “no” brain state made me feel inadequate, shamed, a little scared and I definitely froze.
 And the memory of that shame has stuck there for forty years!

-What Can We Do to Improve Our English Language Classrooms and Help Our Learners?
+What Can We Do to Improve Our Classroom Management and Help Our Learners?

 You don't want to be known as the teacher who you could hear halfway down the corridor shouting your students into submission.
 Remember the state of fight/fight/freeze or faint?
 Well, it puts our body into a reaction where blood flows away from our extremities to protect our internal organs.
 Our hands feel cold and don’t function well.
 The back of our head feels prickly (blood is flowing to the back of our brain too).
 Fear is triggered.
 Aggression too.
 But sadly, not reason.
 This is the effect that ranting and shouting can have on a learner.